 While he was at Penn State, he earned All-American Honors in the 10,000m run with a 12th place finish (5th American) at the NCAA D1 Championships in 2010.
-Since graduating college, he moved up the road races and specifically have trained and competed in marathons.
-Tyler’s won three marathons: two times the winner of the Kauai Marathon in Hawaii and also the champion of the Iwaki City Marathon in Japan.
+Since graduating college, he moved up the road races and marathons.
+Tyler’s won three marathons: the Kauai Marathon in Hawaii in 2011, and 2012; and also the Iwaki City Marathon in Japan in 2012.
 Tyler’s personal best marathon time of 2:17:09 was run at Grandma’s Marathon in Minnesota in 2011.
 As one of the youngest qualifiers at the Olympic Marathon Trials in 2012, Tyler ran a 2:19 marathon to place 50th.
 In July of 2011 Tyler was awarded the Road Runners Club of America Roads Scholarship, which is an award to assist American post-collegiate runners who show great promise to develop into national and world-class distance running athletes.

 In addition to competing at major road races, marathons, and US Championships, he’s the assistant Track and Cross Country Coach at Centaurus High School in Lafayette, Colorado.
 In the fall of 2011, the Centaurus boys cross country team won their first state championship in school history while the girls tied their highest finish with a 4th place finish.
-Tyler also coaches a few athletes across the country in events ranging from the 5k to the marathon.
+Tyler takes a lot of pride in mentoring the future runners of America to enjoy the sport of long distance running.
+Tyler also coaches a handful of passionate runners across the country to help them achieve their personal goals while enjoying the journey.

-Tyler has been quoted or interviewed for various prestigious magazines and websites, including Running Times, Runner’s World, Active.com and flotrack.org.
+Tyler has been quoted or interviewed for various prestigious magazines and websites, including Running Times, Runner’s World, Active.com, RunnerSpace.com and flotrack.org.
 To contact Tyler directly, send an e-mail to firstname.lastname@example.org.